Skan94/cms-management/README.md

 ## Description

-A CMS versionning management with NodeJS.
+A CMS versionning management with NestJS.
 Goals are:
 1. save a version for a new resource (création d'une ressource dans le CMS)
 2. Save additional versions for an existing resource when edited via the CMS
 3. Get the list of versions for a particular resource